RReiso/Fall-2022-Shopify-Backend/README.md

 cd Fall-2022-Shopify-Backend
 ```

-2. Folow the steps in https://www.mongodb.com/docs/atlas/getting-started/ for MongoDB Atlas acount set up.
+2. Folow the steps in https://www.mongodb.com/docs/atlas/getting-started/ for MongoDB Atlas acount setup.
 You will need to create a new project, a cluster and two databases (the second one will be used for testing purposes).

-3. Create the .env file by using .env.example as a reference:
+3. Create the `.env` file by using `.env.example` as a reference:

 ```
 cp .env.example .env
 ```

-4. Add the appropriate MongoDB Atlas database connection strings to the environment variables.
+4. Add the appropriate MongoDB Atlas database connection strings to the environment variables in `.env` file.

 5. Install dependencies: